The Inca Trail & Machu Picchu

 Rainforest Alliance tick of approval

-We are proud to have the tick of approval from the Rainforest Alliance indicating that we meet and operate at the highest standards in environmental, social and economic sustainability
+We are proud to have the tick of approval from the Rainforest Alliance indicating that we meet and operate at the highest standards in environmental, social and economic sustainability.

 Sustainable travel

 We strive to use travel as a force for good.
 That’s why we choose to give back to the communities we visit, carbon offset all our trips and take our social and environmental responsibilities seriously.
-We’ve been officially certified as the world’s largest travel B Corp, which means when you choose Intrepid Travel, you can rest assured you’re travelling to improve the planet.
+We’ve been officially certified as the world’s largest travel B Corp, which means when you choose Intrepid Travel, you can rest assured you’re traveling to improve the planet.

 Woman standing in front of the ruins of Machu Pichu